 Who supports the family and friends of a young person in IPU?

-Orygen Youth Health understands that an admission of a loved one into IPU can be a very stressful time.
+Orygen Specialist Program understands that an admission of a loved one into IPU can be a very stressful time.
 To support you a Family Peer Support Worker is available to meet with you on Mondays and Tuesdays.
 She has the ‘lived experience‘ of caring for a young person with mental ill health and can assist you with emotional and practical support and information.
 Just ask the nursing staff or contact her directly on 8345 7400.
-A Family Peer Support worker is also available at other Orygen Youth Health sites after discharge.
+A Family Peer Support worker is also available at other Orygen Specialist Program sites after discharge.